SethSmigelski/jump-links-block/readme.txt

 5. The Sidebar controls for the Jump Links Block.

 == Changelog ==

+= 1.7.0 =
+* ENHANCEMENT: Improved accessibility by expanding aria labels and wrapping jump links in a semantic `<nav>` element.

 = 1.6.0 =
 * TWEAK: Renamed plugin to "Jump Links Block (SEO 44)" to align with the new branding in coordination with the SEO suite plugin, Search Appearance Toolkit (SEO)
 * TWEAK: Updated the Text Domain to `jump-links-block-seo-44` to match the new plugin slug.